colorlessenergy/portfolio/_projects/kube.md

 <!-- this is a site to showcase a product.
 This site was made to understand how
 to animate with CSS. -->

-I made this site because I wanted to understand how to to animate properly in CSS.
-I decided to not use any libraries or frameworks since I wanted to understand what really is going on under the roof.
+I made this site to understand how to to animate properly in CSS.
+I chose to not use any libraries or frameworks to understand what really is going on under the roof.